ezgiakcora/Facial-Expression-Keras/README.md

 It takes pictures or webcam video as input.
 It detects all faces in each frame, and then classifies the expressions to one of the 7 classes: Angry, Disgusted, Neutral, Sad, Happy, Surprised and Fear.

+The algorithm is based on extracting 68 facial landmarks with dlib and use the eucledian distance between them as 68x68 array and use them as feature in the network.

 There exist a confusion between sad/neutral and fear/surprised in this version.
 With more training data, it could be possible to distinguish them.